aurelispas/smartalarm/README.md

 ### Features

 * Two arming modes - Away and Stay.
-* Unlimited number of security zones (sensors) - contact, motion, moisture or smoke.
+* Unlimited number of security zones (sensors) - contact, motion, movement (acceleration), moisture or smoke.
-* Each security zone can be designated as Exterior (armed in both Away and Stay modes), Interior (armed in Away mode only), Entrance (same as Exterior, but uses entry and exit delays) or Alert (always armed).
+* Each security zone can be designated as Exterior (armed in both Away and Stay modes), Interior (armed in Away mode only), Alert (always armed) or Bypass (never armed).
-* Optional entry and exit delays for the Entrance zones.
+* Entry and exit delays in both Stay and Away zones.
+Delays can be optionally disabled for each zone.
-* Zone bypass allows quickly exclude selected zones.
 * When an alarm is set off, Smart Alarm can turn on sirens and switches as well as execute chosen 'Hello, Home' action.
 * Smart Alarm can send you push notifications and text messages when it's armed, disarmed or when an alarm is triggered.
 * Voice notifications are available with compatible audio devices, e.g.
 [VLC Thing](https://github.com/statusbits/smartthings/tree/master/vlc_thing)
-* Silent mode disables sirens and switches, but leaves push notifications and text messages on.

 ### Arming and Disarming